tonziu/pixel/README.md

 ## What it does
 Here is a list of features currently supported:
+- Basic FPS locking (not very accurate but it serves its purpose for now)
 - Basic text rendering (default font, scaling, colour)
 ---
 ## Hello World demo